yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_create_type.md

 ## Synopsis

-To `CREATE TYPE` statement creates a new user-defined data type in a keyspace.
+Use the `CREATE TYPE` statement to create a new user-defined data type in a keyspace.
 It defines the name of the user-defined type and the names and data types for its fields.

 ## Syntax